citp/privacy-policy-historical/a/ah/ahm/ahm.com.au.md

-> *The following text is extracted and transformed from the ahm.com.au privacy policy that was archived on 2015-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151206085147id_/http%3A//www.ahm.com.au/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ahm.com.au privacy policy that was archived on 2016-04-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160403191556id_/https%3A//ahm.com.au/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | ahm Health Insurance

 #### Who are we?

 We are Medibank Private Limited ABN 47 080890 259 ( **Medibank** ) and Australian Health Management Group Pty Ltd ABN 96 003 683 298 ( **ahm** ), a subsidiary of Medibank.
-References to 'us', 'we' or 'our' include Medibank, ahm and, where the context requires, other Medibank subsidiaries (collectively **Medibank Group Companies** ).
+References to ‘us’, 'we' or 'our' include Medibank, ahm and, where the context requires, other Medibank subsidiaries (collectively **Medibank Group Companies** ).

 #### Who does this policy apply to?